Laurie LaRusso, MS, ELS

 Tests used to identify potential colon cancers include:

 Additional tests may confirm the presence of colon cancer, determine what stage the cancer is in, and/or determine if the cancer has spread:

-Treatment for colon cancer depends on how early it is detected, or if the cancer has spread.
+Treatment for colon cancer depends on how early it is detected, and the stage or location of the tumor.